dondi/bazaar/online-tips.md

 - Practice doing quick toggles of your video and audio—this will minimize disruption during synchronous sessions
 - But of course, don’t forget to unmute yourself when you want to talk
 - _Audio will have a slight delay_ (as those of you who have tried to do live singalongs over Zoom may attest)—give people time to respond, perhaps speak a little more slowly, and pause a little more between sentences
-    * If two or more people accidentally start talking at the same time, be conscious of who got to speak first, and give the other people “first dibs” at speaking right after
+    * If two or more people accidentally start talking at the same time, volunteer to give the other people “first dibs” at speaking right after
+    * Be ready to help arbitrate who spoke first in case people keep speaking on top of each other
     * I may also pause for potentially awkward lengths of time, to accommodate delays when people try to talk…this will be normal, so don’t worry if I do this (unless it turns out that I actually lost my connection—in which case, follow the earlier protocol)
 - _And here’s something we can’t do in person as easily:_ You can share your screen when permitted!
 With permission from me, you can take over or annotate the screen so you can demonstrate where you’re stuck firsthand.
 Get to know how to use the sharing and annotation tools in order to avail of this capability.